 In light of the current market in the Company's industry, the Company continues to review its operating structures in efforts to control costs.
 Such measures can be expected to result in a consolidation of the Company's operations and the recognition of related charges in future periods.
 The Company expects to incur additional severance and employee relocation charges of up to approximately \$1.0 million (net of taxes) during the first nine months of 2002.
 The description of this expectation constitutes a Forward Looking Statement.
-Actual results could differ materially from such expectation as a result of a number of factors, including the Company's ability to effect its relocation plans, the economic condition of the Company is able to restore its profitability.
+Actual results could differ materially from such expectation as a result of a number of factors, including the Company's ability to effect its relocation plans, the economic condition of the Company's industry and other factors that relate to the extent to which the Company is able to restore its profitability.